CyberQuestor-infosec/Apache-James-Server-2.3.2_Unauthenticated-Remote-Command-Execution-RCE/README.md

-# Apache James Server 2.3.2 - Remote Code Execution (Unauthenticated)
+# Apache James Server 2.3.2 – Authenticated Remote Code Execution (Exploit-DB 50347)

 > ⚠️ **Disclaimer**
 This repository is intended **strictly for educational and research purposes only**.